 - We note meetings on GDPR, and decisions made on GDPR, through our usual meeting and minutes process via Tetbury Lions.

 - The Advertiser data protection officer is the Tetbury Advertiser Editor.

 - Our data is Mapped into two categories:

 - A) customers with running advertisements – “Accounts”

-The purpose of these categories is firstly to bill, track and occasionally incentivise customers to re-advertise, issue by issue and secondly (category two,) to retain advertising material for potential re-use by customers who are no longer running “active” advertisement material.
+The purpose of these categories is firstly ("A") to bill, track and occasionally incentivise customers to re-advertise, (issue by issue, or yearly for "repeat" events,) and secondly ("B",) to retain advertising material for potential re-use by customers who are no longer running “active” advertisement material.